 Conditions that Acupuncture Can Help

-Acupuncture can be used to promote general health and well-being as well as help with specific conditions:
+Acupuncture can be used to promote general health and well-being as well as help with specific conditions.
+A sample of these conditions include:

 - Circulation disorders: leg swelling, cold extremities